hazelcast/hazelcast/site/docs/tutorials/kafka.md

 tar zxvf hazelcast-jet-{jet-version}.tar.gz && cd hazelcast-jet-{jet-version}
 ```

-If you already have Jet and you skipped the above steps, make sure to
+If you already have Jet, and you skipped the above steps, make sure to
 follow from here on.

 2. Activate the Apache Kafka Connector plugin: